 As a result of drug abuse, cognitive impairments may surface, with noticeable lapses in memory and concentration.
 Unexplained decision-making changes, such as impulsivity or a newfound recklessness, can manifest.
 A distorted sense of time marked by an altered perception of past events might surface.
 Individuals may exhibit heightened suggestibility or susceptibility to manipulation, influencing their thought patterns.
 A shift in personal values and moral compass could be observed as substance abuse subtly reshapes belief systems.

-Formats of Drug Abuse Treatment
+Different Formats of Drug Abuse Treatment

 Long Term Programs

 Structured daily routines, vocational training, and life skills development contribute to holistic recovery.
-The extended duration allows for a deeper exploration of underlying issues, fostering lasting behavioral changes.
+The extended duration allows for a deeper exploration of underlying issues, fostering lasting behavioural changes.
 Gradual reintegration into society and ongoing aftercare solidify the foundation for sustained recovery in this comprehensive and immersive approach.

 Short Term Programs

 Group therapy provides peer support, and psychoeducation imparts coping skills.
 Structured activities and relapse prevention planning contribute to the brief but impactful treatment.
-The emphasis is on immediate stabilization and creating a foundation for ongoing recovery.
+The emphasis is on immediate stabilisation and creating a foundation for ongoing recovery.

 Out-Patient Programs

 An outpatient drug treatment program offers flexibility, allowing individuals to attend therapy while maintaining daily routines.
 It typically spans several weeks to months.
-Cognitive behavioral therapy is often employed to address underlying issues.
+Cognitive behavioural therapy is often employed to address underlying issues.
 Regular drug testing monitors progress, and medication management may be included.
-This approach emphasizes developing coping skills and relapse prevention strategies.
+This approach emphasises developing coping skills and relapse prevention strategies.
 The outpatient structure enables individuals to apply learned skills in real-life settings, promoting sustainable recovery within the context of their daily lives.

-Treatment Options for Drug Abuse
+Effective Treatment Options for Substance Abuse Recovery

 Detoxification and Withdrawal Management